 Emtone before and after pictures show the cellulite reduction results possible with this treatment.
-As with any cosmetic treatment, results may vary.* However, each Emtone patient achieves noticeable improvements to noticeable cellulite in the stomach, thighs, and buttocks.
+As with any cosmetic treatment, results may vary.* However, the people in these images are actual patients who are pleased with the noticeable improvements to cellulite in the stomach, thighs, and buttocks.

-See more Emtone before and after results >>

 How Does Emtone Work?

 Emtone is one of the most popular cellulite reduction treatments.
-Targeting all the causes of cellulite to rejuvenate smooth, dimple-free skin.
+It targets all the causes of cellulite to rejuvenate the dermis for smooth, dimple-free skin.

 Emtone works by targeting:

 · The loss of skin elasticity